ZiadSheriif/Exchange-Rate-Dashboard/README.md

+## Note on API Key Expiration

+- **In the event that the API key expires**, the application will continue to function as expected.
+This is because we have implemented a fallback mechanism that uses **mock data** to simulate the presence of actual data.
+This ensures that the application remains usable even if the API key is no longer valid.
+Please note that while the application will function, the data displayed will be static and not reflect any changes from the actual data source until a valid API key is provided.
+- if you want to add another key , replace it with the one in the .env file
+---
+## Note on `.env` File

+- Normally, `.env` files should not be published to public repositories for security reasons as they often contain sensitive information like API keys and database credentials.
+However, in this case, to demonstrate the application, the `.env` file has been included in the repository with all keys and URLs.
+---
 # Project Title

 This is a brief description of what this project is about and what it does.

 ## Getting Started